Andrew-Kang-G/extract-normalize-urls/README.md

 #### Chapter 1.
 Normalize or parse one URL
-The following two methods should be used for only one url, not for multiple ones in texts.
+The following two methods should be used for processing a single URL, not for multiple URLs within a text.
-(for multiple ones, refer to Chapter 2 & 4)
+(For handling multiple URLs, refer to Chapters 2 and 4.)

 ##### normalizeUrl vs parseUrl
-If you want to parse a normal url with no typos, it is safe to use <b>parseUrl</b>.
-However, <b>normalizeUrl</b> is for parsing urls with possible human errors.
+If you need to parse a standard URL without any typos, it is safe to use ``parseUrl``.
+However, ``normalizeUrl`` is designed to handle URLs that may contain human errors.

-* ##### normalizeUrl
+* ##### Run ``normalizeUrl``

 ``` javascript
 /**